Huzaifa-Atiq/Huzaifa-Atiq/README.md

 ## About Me 🚀

-I'm a passionate student with experience in **Python, JavaScript, React, Next.js, C++, and HTML/CSS**.
-I'm a tech enthusiast who loves exploring new concepts, and learning something new in code always keeps me motivated.
+I'm a passionate student and tech enthusiast who loves exploring new concepts.
+Learning something new in code always keeps me motivated and drives me to tackle challenging problems.

 - 🌱 **Currently learning:** Improving my Python and C skills, exploring React Native
 - 🌍 **Languages:**